Skip to main content

 The finish you choose for your engagement or wedding ring can also play a factor in the appearance of the initial scratches.
 With a mirror finish, your ring will eventually develop a bit of a patina and become less shiny.
 With a matte finish, the ring will gradually develop a bit of a shine.

 Generally speaking, we don’t recommend getting your ring re-polished too often since your ring can lose metal with each professional re-polishing service.
-In between polishings, we recommend cleaning your ring at home with a microfiber jewelry polishing cloth.
+In between polishings, you might be wondering how do you clean gold jewelry?–we recommend a microfiber jewelry polishing cloth for quick shine.
 If that doesn’t quite cut it, here’s a link to a blog post we wrote on how to clean your ring with warm water, dish soap, and a soft toothbrush.

 The Bottom Line